-Singhu border murder: No info on perpetrators, says police
+Singhu Border Murder: No Info On Perpetrators, Says Police

-New Delhi, Oct 15 (IANS) After the body of a man with a chopped hand was found at the Singhu border on Friday, the Haryana Police have been unable to gather any information on the attackers, as the agitating farmers have not given any information so far.
+New Delhi: After the body of a man with a chopped hand was found at the Singhu border on Friday, the Haryana Police have been unable to gather any information on the attackers, as the agitating farmers have not given any information so far.

 "We received the information about the incident at around 5 a.m. in the morning that a man was found dead near the stage of farmers' protest site after which a team of cops was rushed to spot," a Haryana Police official said.